-2023 BRUSH SPRAY PROGRAM INFORMATION
+2025 BRUSH SPRAY PROGRAM INFORMATION

-- 1. The annual Brush Spray Program is scheduled to begin on July 17th, 2023, and to be completed by September 15th, 2023.
+- 1. The annual Brush Spray Program is scheduled to begin August 2025 and to be completed by mid-September 2025.
 Weather dependent. - 2.
 Spraying is typically done on a rotating schedule.
-This year eight townships (the southern half of the county) will be sprayed. - 3.
+This year, eight townships (the county's southern half) will be sprayed. - 3.
 Approximately 412 miles of primary and local roads in the south half of the county will be targeted for spraying, including: Greendale, Homer, Ingersoll, Jasper, Lee, Midland, Mount Haley and Porter Townships. - 4.
-The contractor this year is Saldivar Imperial Services LLC. - 5.
-Residents who do not wish to have the property in front of their homes sprayed must fill out a "NO SPRAY" permit application (available on our website) and submit it to our office at 2334 N. Meridian Road in Sanford on or before July 13th, 2023.
+The contractor this year is Saldivar Imperial Services LLC. - Residents who do not wish to have the property in front of their homes sprayed must fill out a "NO SPRAY" permit application (available on our website) and submit it to our office at 2334 N. Meridian Road in Sanford on or before July 10th, 2025.